 Pursuant to Securities and Exchange Commission (the "SEC") rules related to the availability of proxy materials, we have chosen to make our proxy statement and related materials, including our Annual Report, available online to our shareholders and, as permitted by the rules, paper copies of these materials will only be provided upon request.
 We are providing to our shareholders (other than those who previously requested electronic or paper delivery) the Notice, which contains instructions on how to access this proxy statement and related materials online.
 If your shares are held in "street name", the Notice will be forwarded to you by your custodian.
 If you received the Notice by mail, you will not automatically receive a printed copy of the proxy materials in the mail.
-Instead, the Notice instructs you on how to access and review all of the important information contained in the proxy materials.
-The Notice also instructs you on how you may vote your shares, including via the internet.
+Instead, the Notice instructs you on how to access and review all of the internet.
 If you previously requested electronic delivery, you will still receive an e-mail providing you the Notice, and if you previously requested paper delivery, you will still receive a paper copy of the proxy materials by mail.
 All properly submitted voting instructions will be voted at the Annual Meeting according to the instructions given, provided they are received prior to the applicable deadlines.
 If you submit a proxy card without voting instructions, your shares will be voted in accordance with the Board's recommendations described in this proxy statement.